cover photo

 3. Potentiometer

-the potentiometer’s range of output values is divided to two parts.in which the first part is from 0 - 512 is used for moving the motors in one direction and next from 512 - 1023 moves the motors towards another direction
+The potentiometer’s range of output values is divided into two parts.
+The first part is from 0 - 512, which is used for moving the motors in one direction, and the next from 512 - 1023 moves the motors towards another direction.

-in one set of code HIGH is written to M1 and M2 while in another set we write a LOW, therefore spinning towards opposite direction
+In one set of code, HIGH is written to M1 and M2, while in another set we write a LOW, therefore spinning towards the opposite direction.

-Applications of direction control of an DC motor
+Applications of direction control of a DC motor

 1. Robotics